Photos

 md.
 Edna Cowles Baker

-Lucinda was referred to by her brother as "Sister Cin."
-Thomas served in the Civil War out of Oregon.
+Lucinda's husband Thomas served in the Civil War out of Oregon.
 He was a cattle driver and farmer.
 Sometime between 1872 and 1880 the family moved to Grant (now Harney) County, Oregon.
-Sometime between 1880 and 1890, they moved again to Big Timber, Montana, where they remained.
+In 1882, they moved again to a farm near Big Timber, Montana, where they remained.
+Then in 1910, she moved a short distance away to the city of Big Timber.
+She died while seeking hospital treatment in Seattle, Washington.

 2 George Francis Merriman